 Training may be more structured in industry and it may be possible for you to develop your own training programme with guidance from a mentor.

 Membership of a professional organisation is useful for support throughout your career and to help with CPD.
 Many professional bodies have their own learning and training schemes and can help with how your record your CPD activities.
-You could also work towards professional qualifications or chartered status as you gain experience.
+You can also work towards professional qualifications or chartered status as you gain experience.

 Relevant bodies include:

-Career development tends to be more structured in industry, hospitals or research institutes and usually involves taking on increased responsibilities, such as supervising and managing projects.
+Career development tends to be more structured in industry, hospitals or research institutes and involves taking on increased responsibilities, such as supervising and managing projects.